Heritage of Transport and Communication

 The motor car probably changed the face of England more than any other factor in the 20th century, yet that story remained largely unwritten.
 Our recent research and resulting publications about the heritage of 20th century road transport have had an immediate impact on the study of twentieth century England.
 We hope that they will now inspire and enable others to build on this with their own research.

-- We recently undertook a major project on the impact of the motor car on England over the past 120 years which led to two books being published: Kathryn Morrison & John Minnis, Carscapes: the Motor Car, Architecture and Landscape in England (2012) and John Minnis, England’s Motoring Heritage from the Air (2014).
+- We recently carried out a major project on the impact of the motor car on England over the past 120 years which led to two books being published: Kathryn Morrison & John Minnis, Carscapes: the Motor Car, Architecture and Landscape in England (2012) and John Minnis, England’s Motoring Heritage from the Air (2014).

 - In addition, there were two research reports published on different aspects of motoring, one by John Minnis on Sir David Salomons’ Motor Stables, near Tunbridge Wells and one by Pete Smith on the motor car and the country house, both of which are available to download.